Fire Safety Issues in Modern Buildings: Common Defects, Risks, and Compliance Implications

 The Building Safety Act 2022 further strengthened record-keeping obligations, information sharing between duty holders, and enforcement powers.

-As a result, issues once regarded as “not ideal” are now far more likely to present compliance, liability, and enforcement risks.
+As a result, issues are now far more likely to present compliance, liability, and enforcement risks.

 Independent forensic fire safety analysis